noodldocs/noodldocs.github.io/nodes/navigation/navigate.md

 # Navigate

-This node is used to perform a navigation on a *Navigation Stack*.
+This node is used to perform navigation on a _Navigation Stack_.
 Take a look at the [Navigation guide](/guides/navigation.md) to learn more about navigation.

 <div class="ndl-images">
     <img src="/guides/navigation/main-navigate.png" class="ndl-image med"></img>